zonemaster/zonemaster-gui/README.md

 ```

 The `components` folder is composed of subfolders that represent the main components.
-Each folder of component contain three files :
+Each folder of component contains three files :

 -   `*.component.css` : The component's style
 -   `*.component.html` : The component's html